owenthereal/blog/posts/hci/_posts/2010-07-05-why-code-navigation-sucks-on-most-scm-web-interface.markdown

 tags: hci codefaces
 ---

-I am not surprised that you feel the same: it sucks to navigate codes on most source control system's web interfaces!
-Here are whys:
+I am not surprised that you feel the same.
+It sucks to navigate codes on most source control system's web interfaces!
+Here are whys.

 1. **The display of files in most SCM's web interface is not in a tree, but in a list**.
 Files are in a tree structure; displaying them as a list is definitely a mismatch!
 The consequence of converting a tree structure to a list one is that the file context is lost during navigation.
 I believe you must feel annoying when clicking back and forth in order to find more than one file on [GitHub][1]'s web interface: